-Mining costs, primarily the cost of development work, drive the economic viability of El Cubo.
-Development of a three year mine plan with identified methods for mining narrow stopes could enhance the economics of the Project.
-Similarly, the use of contract mining to reduce the initial capital cost could be beneficial to the Project's economics, provided similar operating rates for development and ore extraction could be realized.
+Mining costs and especially the cost of development work drive the economic success of El Cubo.
+Continual development of a detailed three-year mine plan with the current methods for mining narrow stopes could enhance the economics of the Project.